HenriquesLab/mAIcrobe/README.md

 ## 📜 License

-Distributed under the terms of the [BSD-3](http://opensource.org/licenses/BSD-3-Clause) license, napari-mAIcrobe is free and open source software.
+Distributed under the terms of the [BSD-3](http://opensource.org/licenses/BSD-3-Clause) license, mAIcrobe is free and open source software.

 ## 🙏 Acknowledgments

-napari-mAIcrobe is developed in the [Henriques](https://henriqueslab.org) and [Pinho](https://www.itqb.unl.pt/research/biology/bacterial-cell-biology) Labs with contributions from the napari and scientific Python communities.
+mAIcrobe is developed in the [Henriques](https://henriqueslab.org) and [Pinho](https://www.itqb.unl.pt/research/biology/bacterial-cell-biology) Labs with contributions from the napari and scientific Python communities.

 **Built with:**
 - [napari](https://napari.org/) - Multi-dimensional image viewer